Benji: Training

-Actually, Frank Inn was who discovered Higgins (who was three years old) in 1960, adopted him from the Burbank Animal Shelter, and brought him home to be a pet and show-business dog for his wife Juanita and himself.
+Frank Inn adopted Higgins (who was three years old) in 1960 from the Burbank Animal Shelter and brought him home to be a pet and show-business dog for his wife Juanita and himself.
 Inn trained Higgins for roles in such TV shows as The Beverly Hillbillies (10 episodes), Petticoat Junction (all episodes), and Green Acres (three episodes).
 After a few episodes of Lassie, Inn retired Higgins, but brought him back at age 14 in 1974 to star in Benji.

 Inn, also a dog breeder, bred Higgins for more offspring that resembled him.
 These included daughter Benjean.
 Higgins died in 1975, and the filmmakers knew they would want future Benjis.
-Joe's wife, Andrea Carolyn Hopkins Camp (who also served as producer and assistant director on the 1974 Benji, Benji the Hunted, and Benji, Zax & the Alien Prince), ran a training "Benji boot camp" whenever her husband and son came home from the animal shelter with multiple likely candidates.
+Joe's wife, Andrea Carolyn Hopkins Camp (who also served as producer and assistant director on the 1974 Benji, and Benji the Hunted, and Benji, Zax & the Alien Prince in the 1980s), ran a training "Benji boot camp" whenever her husband and son came home from the animal shelter with multiple likely candidates.
 For Benji: Off the Leash!, for example, three dogs were adopted and trained; one dog was given away, Moochie became the new Benji, and Shaggy, his sidekick, was played by a dog nicknamed Lizard Tongue.

 Several animal handlers worked with the various Benjis across the years.
 Gerry Kerns served as Benji's trainer, and Roger Schumacher as Shaggy's trainer, for Benji: Off the Leash!.